LauraRuis/LanguageIdentification/README.md

 ## Testing a model

 ### Baseline
-To train and test for the monolingual and multilangual language identification task respectively, the following commands are used:
+To train and test for the monolingual and multilingual language identification task, with the same datasets as the neural networks, respectively, the following commands are used:

 ```python baseline_2.py```

 ```python baseline_codeSwitch.py```

 All settings can be entered at the start of the corresponding python file. _range_val_ can be used to indicate on how many characters the test data will be tested.
+For the monolingual task, accuracy is used, while for the multilingual task, the f1 score is used during experimenting.

 ### Neural models